Dayda1us/DeployMe/README.md

 # Windows-AutoUpdate

-Automated script to pull Microsoft and Windows Updates using PSWindowsUpdate module
+An automated script to grab updates from Microsoft via PowerShell.